-Policy COH/7-2: Rural employment
+Policy COH/5-2: Rural employment

-Planning permission will be allowed for development with potential to increase rural employment primarily based on participation in fenland-related ecotourism or outdoor pursuits or agro-tourism opportunities, provided that it:
+Development proposals for rural employment based on participation in fenland-related eco-tourism or outdoor pursuits or tourism opportunities outside the development framework will be supported where those proposals:

-- a) minimises the need for additional HGV traffic passing through Cottenham, and - b) minimises the impact on the fen-edge landscape, and - c) wherever practicable, re-uses redundant or disused buildings to enhance the immediate setting, and - d) for ditch, drain or riverside locations, wherever practicable, facilitates public access to water-side footpaths providing views of the open countryside
+- a) can be safely accommodated within the capacity of the local highways network, and - b) minimise the impact on the fen-edge landscape, and - c) wherever practicable, re-use redundant or disused buildings to enhance the immediate setting, and - d) for ditch, drain or riverside locations, wherever practicable, facilitate public access to water-side footpaths providing views of the open countryside, and - e) provide an appropriate level of off-road car parking, and - f) do not have an unacceptable impact on any of the residential properties in the immediate locality.

-Policy justification (see Further information in Evidence Papers E8 and E12)
+Policy justification (see further information in Evidence Papers E8 and E12)

-- 7-2 a The policy will contribute to "encouraging increased employment opportunities" by supporting increased direct and indirect use of the countryside. - 7-2b Employment will increase through development of eco-tourism (e.g. fishing, riding, shooting and walking) and agro-tourism (e.g. speciality cheese-making and fruit-growing), related to historic activity and the surrounding waterways. - 7-2c Traffic is a major issue for residents of Cottenham and developments in the rural parish almost inevitably increase traffic on the B1049 through the village towards the A14 and/or Cambridge. - 7-2 d Any rural development should: - a) demonstrate how any additional traffic can avoid routing through Cottenham or be limited in scale and frequency by contributing financially to Cottenham's Community Bus scheme, and - b) re-use and disused buildings to enhance the setting, and - c) facilitate public access to countryside and waterside walks wherever possible. - 7-2 e Increased employment, outside the current village residential framework, will also arise within improved amenities and facilities such as the integrated Village Hall (COH/4-3) and Nursery (COH/4-2) which need, for child safety and traffic reduction, to be co-located with Cottenham Primary School or on land at the village edge previously used for these purposes.
+- 5-2a The policy will contribute to "encouraging increased employment opportunities" by supporting increased direct and indirect use of the countryside. - 5-2b Employment will increase through development of eco-tourism (e.g. fishing, riding, shooting and walking) and agritourism (e.g. speciality cheese-making and fruit-growing), related to historic activity and the surrounding waterways. - 5-2c Traffic is a major issue for residents of Cottenham and developments in the rural parish almost inevitably increase traffic on the B1049 through the village towards the A14 and/or Cambridge. - 5-2d Any rural development should: - a) demonstrate how any additional traffic can avoid routing through Cottenham or be limited in scale and frequency by contributing financially to Cottenham's Community Bus scheme, and - b) re-use any disused buildings to enhance the setting, and - facilitate public access to countryside and waterside walks wherever possible. - 5-2e Increased employment, outside the current village residential framework, will also arise within improved amenities and facilities such as the integrated Village Hall (COH/4-3) and Nursery (COH/4-2) which need, for child safety and traffic reduction, to be colocated with Cottenham Primary School or on land at the village edge previously used for these purposes.